kserve/kserve/docs/DEVELOPER_GUIDE.md

 * You can follow the instructions on [Set up a kubernetes cluster and install Knative Serving](https://knative.dev/docs/install/) or
 [Custom Install](https://knative.dev/docs/install/knative-custom-install) to install `Istio` and `Knative Serving`.
 Observability plug-ins are good to have for monitoring.

-* If you already have `Istio` (e.g. from a Kubeflow install) then simply skip the `Istio` steps.
-For Kubeflow install, you can install `Knative Serving` v0.8 via the following commands after downloading repository [kubeflow/manifests](https://github.com/kubeflow/manifests).
+* If you already have `Istio` or `Knative` (e.g. from a Kubeflow install) then you don't need to install them explictily.
+From Kubeflow v0.7 onwards, KNative 0.8 and Istio 1.1.17 are installed by default as part of the Kubeflow installation.
+For prior versions of Kubeflow, you can install `Knative Serving` v0.8 via the following commands after downloading repository [kubeflow/manifests](https://github.com/kubeflow/manifests).

   ``` kubeflow/manifests/knative/knative-serving-crds/base$ kustomize build . | kubectl apply -f -```